nickola/web-console/README.md

 # About author

 Web Console has been developed by [Nickolay Kovalev](http://nickola.ru).
-If you have any interest job offers, you can see my contacts [here](http://nickola.ru).
-Also, various third-party components are used.
+Also, various third-party components are used, see below.

 # Used components